uhatikus/UAIssistant/README.md

 docker-compose up --build
 ```

-Remove `--build` if you have already built the docker containers
+Remove `--build` if you have already built the docker containers.s

 ## How to use